 In-universe, this is what John Doe believed he was doing in Se7en.
 Somerset at one points asks him why he decided to state his message to the world by killing people.
 Doe responds that if you want to tell someone something, it's not sufficient any more to tap them on the shoulder.
 You have to hit them over the head with a 2x4.
 "Then, you'll notice you have their strict attention."

 The film adaptation of The Running Man may have been an escapist action flick starring Arnold Schwarzenegger, but it (in its own way) taught about the negative aspects of completely turning off your brain in favor of pure, violent escapism, how soul-destroying humanity's bloodlust can be, and the need to question the version of reality that TV presents.
 It also teaches about the value of tenacity and standing up for yourself.
+As well as to not believe everything you see on TV.

 The Breakfast Club is timeless because it teaches the value of viewing teenagers not as subhuman but as individuals worthy of at least a modicum of respect.
 It also teaches that behind the facades we all have that seem to separate us into neat little cliques, we are all, at heart, complex and complicated humans with the potential to be anything, both positive and negative.